-You must send FICA tax deposits—along with amounts withheld from employee pay for federal income tax—to the IRS periodically. our deposits must be made either semi-weekly or monthly, depending on the average size of deposits for the past year (new businesses deposit monthly).
+You must send FICA tax deposits—along with amounts withheld from employee pay for federal income tax—to the IRS periodically.
+You must make deposits of these amounts either semi-weekly or monthly, depending on the average size of deposits for the past year (new businesses deposit monthly).

 Employers must send a quarterly payroll tax report to the IRS on Form 941, including information FICA taxes withheld from employee pay for the quarter and the employer portion of those taxes that must be paid.

 This report, due on the last day of the month after the end of each quarter, shows amounts deducted from employee paychecks, amounts due from employers, and amounts paid during the quarter.